Universal's Halloween Horror Nights: 1990s

+2000s

+In 2000, Universal launched its first in-house created Icon, Jack the Clown.

 Because the September 11 attacks occurred so close to Halloween Horror Nights XI, Universal made many changes to tone down the event.
 Much gore was scrapped from the event, and blood was replaced with green "goop".
 The names of several houses, scare zones, and shows were changed.
 The original icon character "Eddie" was scrapped.
 Edgar Sawyer was conceived as a demented, chainsaw-wielding horror movie buff that had been disfigured by a fire.
 He was supposed to be a threat to previous icon Jack and the tagline "No more clowning around" was used, and seen on early advertisements and merchandise.
 Eddie was ultimately removed from the event before it began, although he was still appearing on that year's logo and merchandise with the official "I.C.U." tagline.
 As a hurried replacement, Jack would return along with a line of merchandise bearing the tagline "Jack's Back."
 Eddie's back-story was changed, and his name was changed to Eddie Schmidt, Jack's younger brother.
 The event again ran for 19 days, admission was $48, with five haunted houses.
 The dual house was in Soundstage 22.

 Halloween Horror Nights moved to Islands of Adventure in 2002.
 The Caretaker was not the original icon for Halloween Horror Nights 12 in 2002.
 Cindy (sometimes spelled "Sindy"), the daughter of mortuary owner Paul Bearer, was originally the icon of the event.
 In the event's premise, every land would be ruled over by her "playthings".
 After several child abductions in the area, the Cindy concept was abandoned and her father Paul Bearer changed into Dr. Albert Caine, also known as The Caretaker.
 Cindy would eventually appear in 2006's "Scream House Resurrection", 2009's "Shadows of the Past" and 2010's "The Orfanage: Ashes to Ashes".
 Halloween Horror Nights 12, the first to be held at Islands of Adventure, featured five haunted houses, with admission set at $49.95.